nehalecky/CS7637-Knowledge-Based-AI/Guards_and_Prisoners_Problem_Description__.md

 ### Modeling using Semantic Nework

-Lexicon: Consider each node to be a state (the number of prisoners and
+**Lexicon**: Consider each node to be a unique state, represented by:
-Semantic:
+    - number of prisoners and guards on left side
+    - number of prisoners and guards on right side
+    - side that boat is on.
+**Structure**:

+**Semantic**:

+### Inference about State Transitions?
+Which transitions (e.g. moves) between states are both legal AND productive?
+Represent total possible states given transformations possible: